- United Kingdom

 - other data provided by the Controller.

-The purpose of the collection of this data is the processing of data for the provision of a platform for detecting fraudulent activities made by users of Controller’s service, including maintenance, support, enhancement, and deployment of the same.
+The purpose of the processing of this data is the provision of a platform for detecting fraudulent activities made by users of Controller’s service, including maintenance, support, enhancement, and deployment of the same.